imp1sh/ansible_managemynetwork/roles/ansible_restic/README.md

 # imp1sh.ansible_managemynetwork.ansible_restic
 This role sets up restic backup for your ansible node.
-This role will try to install the ssh public key to the target backup machine, so ideally it is managed by ansible, too.
+This role will try to install the ssh public key to the target backup machine (when manage_ssh: true), so ideally it is managed by ansible, too.

 > Since version 0.4.1 there was a major overhaul of this role.
 It supports defining multiple repositories now, so it can be backed up to multiple locations.
 {.is-warning}